maighanm/Smart-Archmind-Assistant/README.md

 🎥 **Watch the Ad Video**
 A conceptual teaser showcasing Hues.AI’s capabilities. 🎬✨

-🧠 The entire ad was generated using AI tools — matching my project’s creative philosophy. 🎨🤯
+🧠 The entire ad was generated using AI tools — matching the project’s creative philosophy. 🎨🤯

 ---